17 Apr Could Hormonal Imbalances be contributing to your anxiety?

 Occasional anxiety is a normal part of life.

 You might feel anxious when faced with a problem at work, before taking a test, or making an important decision.
+If you find yourself a victim of bruxism as a result of your anxious thoughts, there are cosmetic treatments available to help.
 But anxiety disorders involve more than temporary worry or fear.
 For a person with an anxiety disorder, the anxiety does not go away and can get worse over time.
 The feelings can interfere with daily activities such as job performance, school work, and relationships.

 People with generalised anxiety disorder display excessive anxiety or worry for months and face several anxiety related symptoms, which include:

 - Restlessness or feeling wound-up or on edge

 - Difficulty concentrating

 - Sleep problems (difficulty falling or staying asleep or restless, unsatisfying sleep)

 Poorly functioning hormones can be a contributing factor to the onset of anxiety.
 It can be caused almost exclusively by hormonal imbalances, but more commonly a combination of hormones and previous mental health issues or nothing to do with hormones at all.

 To have a better understanding it may be beneficial to take a closer look at how the hormones – cortisol, estrogen/testosterone and thyroid maybe contributing.